 E-mail archiving is the process of indexing and storing e-mail messages and their attachments in a way that makes it easy to search and retrieve a particular message or group of messages addressing a given topic.
 Companies previously relied on an informal process by which users would set up folders in Microsoft Exchange or other messaging systems.
 If the organization was pressed to undertake a more comprehensive search as part of a compliance or litigation effort, it would rely on its backup tapes.

 This approach is no longer sufficient.
 "There have been numerous incidents where companies have had to produce all the messages relating to a certain subject, usually having to do with compliance or litigation," says Dianne McAdam, senior analyst and partner, Data Mobility Group, Nashua, NH.
 "They end up going through backup tapes, which is cumbersome and expensive."

 And you don't have to be a giant financial services firm to worry about e-mail archiving.
 Liberty Medical Supply Inc., Port St. Lucie, FL, which provides diabetes testing supplies, gets requests for e-mail searches each year.
 It turned to iLumin Software Services Inc. -- recently acquired by Computer Associates (CA) International Inc.—which creates a repository for e-mail archiving.
-When it comes to searching e-mail messages, "having a repository of Outlook messages is a godsend vs. having to try to do it from backup tapes," says John Hegner, vice president of technology services
+When it comes to searching e-mail messages, "having a repository of Outlook messages is a godsend vs. having to try to do it from backup tapes," says John Hegner, vice president of technology services at Liberty Medical Supply.

 The repository avoids the problem that tripped up Morgan Stanley—an inability to produce a message that was known to exist.
 "If you have a repository, you capture every e-mail message sent to or from anywhere.
 It's all preserved and saved," Hegner explains.
 Liberty Medical maintains a 1TB e-mail archive to support 1,000 mailboxes in Exchange and Outlook.